cogcommscience-lab/bad_news_bias/headline_scoring/README.md

-# How To Score Headlines

-## Making Economic News Headlines
+# How to Make Economic News Headlines

 - Take the anew dictionary `english_shortened.csv` and filter to make four cells
 	- Negative Valence Low Arousal (NLA)